Are you thinking about setting up in Ireland?

 Both jurisdictions require that company names end in ‘Limited’ or ‘Ltd’.

-- In Ireland, if your company name is in Irish you can use the Irish equivalent ‘Teoranta’ or ‘Teo’.
+• If your company name is Irish in Ireland, you can use the Irish equivalents of ‘Teoranta’ or ‘Teo’.

-Both jurisdictions require at least one Director and you do not have to live in the country you are setting up in to incorporate a company there.
+Both jurisdictions require at least one director, and you do not have to live in the country you are setting up to incorporate a company there.

-However, to set up an Irish company, you need to have at least one Director who lives in the European Economic Area (EEA).
-If there are no Directors living in Ireland or the EEA, you need to purchase a Section 137 for non-EEA resident Directors.
+However, to set up an Irish company, you must have at least one director in the European Economic Area (EEA).
+If no directors reside in Ireland or the EEA, you must purchase a Section 137 for non-EEA resident Directors.

-Director’s personal details are available on the public register
+The director’s details are available on the public register.

 These details include your name, date of birth, occupation, nationality and residential address.

-It’s good to point out that Directors in both jurisdictions can hide their residential address from the public register but there are different steps involved.
+It’s good to note that directors in both jurisdictions can hide their residential addresses from the public register, but different steps are involved.

 Hiding your residential address in Irish Limited Companies

-In Ireland, if you want to hide your residential address you need to complete a Form T1 and the form must be accompanied by a supporting statement from an officer of the Garda Síochána (Irish police) not below the rank of a Chief Superintendent.
+If you want to hide your residential address in Ireland, you need to complete Form T1.
+The form must be accompanied by a supporting statement from an officer of the Garda Síochána (Irish police), not below the rank of a Chief Superintendent.

-The supporting statement will be granted if you have reasons of personal safety or security only.
-This means you need to have a valid reason for hiding your private address from the Irish public register.
-For example, you are an activist and you need security against protestors coming to your home.
+The supporting statement will be granted if you only have reasons for personal safety or security.
+This means you must have a valid reason for hiding your private address from the Irish public register.
+For example, if you are an activist, you need security against protestors coming to your home.

-If you’re unsure whether you qualify for this exemption, you should go to your local Garda station and give them your information.
+If you need help determining whether you qualify for this exemption, contact your local Garda station and give them your information.

-However, as mentioned previously, to view any information about Irish companies you usually need to pay a fee of €2.50 per document.
+However, as mentioned previously, you usually need to pay a fee of €2.50 per document to view any information about Irish companies.

 Hiding your residential address in UK Limited Companies